paulinalei/yoyo/_posts/2017-06-28-adventures-in-building-my-personal-website.markdown

 I figured out that you only need to use your user URL instead of the specific project URL because GitHub will automatically find the CNAME for a user.

 When I launched, I kept having issues where if you tried to visit the link, it would sometimes give an error of too many redirects.
-This was because in my CNAME for github, I just put `paulinalei.com` instead of `www.paulinalei.com` but on Namecheap I put `www` for my redirect.
+This was because in my CNAME for GitHub, I just put `paulinalei.com` instead of `www.paulinalei.com` but on Namecheap I put `www` for my redirect.
 After changing my CNAME to `www.paulinalei.com` the error went away.

 ## Shoutouts